sudo-self/Rpi-shairport-sync/README.md

 **Debian:** shairport-sync is in the Debian archive.

-**Ansible Playbooks for CentOS 8 Stream on Raspberry Pi** A suite of Ansible playbooks and scripts to make deploying Shairport Sync easy on CentOS 8 Stream specifically on Raspberry Pi is available at https://github.com/p3ck/ansible-shairport.
+**Ansible Playbooks for CentOS 8 Stream on Raspberry Pi:** A suite of Ansible playbooks and scripts to make deploying Shairport Sync easy on CentOS 8 Stream specifically on Raspberry Pi is available at https://github.com/p3ck/ansible-shairport.

 **OpenWrt:** There is a Shairport Sync package in OpenWrt trunk.
 Also, there's an OpenWrt package at https://github.com/mikebrady/shairport-sync-for-openwrt, including one that builds back to Barrier Breaker.